xlab-si/emmy/README.md

 and you will se additional flags that you can provide as input to bootstrap appropriate protocol.
 Usually, you can provide some sort of a secret value via the flag *--secret*, and the protocol variant to execute via the flag *--variant* (shorthand *-v*), denoting whether to execute sigma protocol, zero-knowledge proof or zero-knowledge proof of knowledge (`sigma|zkp|zkpok`, defaults to `sigma`).

-Below we give some examples that run Emmy client in order to demonstrate Schnorr protocol:
+Below we give some examples that run emmy client in order to demonstrate Schnorr protocol:
 ```
 $ emmy client schnorr #Runs sigma protocol with the default values
 $ emmy client --loglevel debug schnorr